-Let’s listen to our friends from Ashwoood Garden and learn about their gardening and management methods when it comes to create an impactful project!
+Let’s listen to our friends from Ashwoood Garden.
+We will learn about their gardening and management methods and how they created an impactful project!

 How everything began…

-Ashwood High School Community Garden is located within the grounds of Ashwood High School, Melbourne, Australia but operates independently of the school.
-It was started in 2007 by a parent of two students at the school.
+Ashwood High School Community Garden is located within the grounds of Ashwood High School, Melbourne, Australia.
+It operates independently of the school.
+In 2007, a parent of two students at the school started the garden.

-It is open to anyone in the community to join our group and to volunteer at the garden growing fruit and vegetables.
+It is open to anyone in the community to join our group.
+Everyone can come and volunteer at the garden growing fruit and vegetables.

-The garden is run according to Permaculture principles, working with nature not against it, creating soil that is alive with micro-organisms to support the plant life we are growing.
+The garden follows permaculture principles, working with nature not against it.
+It creates soil that is alive with micro-organisms to support the plant life.

 Permaculture principles and the network with other groups: win-win!

-We avoid waste by putting organic materials back into the soil.
+The gardeners avoid waste by putting organic materials back into the soil.
 Tree loppers donate tree mulch for our paths and soil creation and for sale to the local community as a fundraiser.
-Local woodworkers donate sawdust as bedding for our chickens and for making compost.
-A local organisation offering horse-riding for the disabled donates manure to the garden and we are gifted straw bedding from a local homing pigeon group.
-Water is harvested from the roof of a large building in the school and collected in our two 75,000 litre water tanks.
+Local woodworkers donate sawdust as bedding for the chickens and for making compost.
+A local organisation offering horse-riding for the disabled donates manure to the garden.
+The garden also receives straw bedding from a local homing pigeon group for free.

 How to organize a community garden and involve volunteers?

 The produce is shared amongst those who are volunteering on the day it is picked.
-We currently have 35 paid up members.
-Our garden has a group on Meetup to help let people know that we exist which has worked well in supplying us with volunteers.
+The garden currently has 35 paid up members.
+Moreover, the organizers run a group on Meetup.
+This platform helps people to know about the garden’s existance and supplies it well with volunteers.

-We organise regular activities on a weekly basis to teach volunteers various aspects of growing food, caring for fruit trees, preparing the soil for planting, caring for chickens etc and the way Permaculture is applied in our regular garden activities.
+We organise regular activities on a weekly basis.
+We teach volunteers various aspects of growing food, caring for fruit trees, preparing the soil for planting, caring for chickens etc and the way Permaculture is applied in our regular garden activities.
 Volunteers will also learn by doing various tasks in the garden over time.
-Some of our volunteers are especially motivated to learn more about Permaculture and some come to a space where they can garden when they are living in apartments or on very small land holdings.
+Some of our volunteers are especially motivated to learn more about Permaculture.
+Others come to a space where they can garden when they are living in apartments or on very small land holdings.

 The special role of chickens in Ashwood Community Garden

-Our chickens are a vital part of the system, turning the soils, clearing away insect pests building on spent crops, fertilising the soil and providing eggs to be shared amongst the volunteers or sold to visitors.
-They are housed in a moveable dome which fits neatly over the garden beds.
-They are moved on to the next circle at a frequency determined by the number of chickens we have at the time, currently about every 3 weeks.
-The chickens are protected by moveable electric fencing which is powered by a small solar panel.
-Volunteers are rostered daily to come and feed the chickens.
+Chickens are a vital part of the system.
+They turn and fertilise the soils, clear away insect pests building on spent crops and provide eggs for volunteers or visitors.
+They live in a moveable dome which fits neatly over the garden beds.
+When one area is done, they move to the next circle at a frequency determined by the number of chickens we have at the time, currently about every 3 weeks.
+A moveable electric fencing, powered by a small solar panel protects the chichens from predators.
+Volunteers feed the chickens on a daily basis.

 What about bees and insect?

-Particular plantings encourage beneficial insects into our garden and feed our bees (we currently have one hive which provides some honey and increases fertility.)
+Particular plantings encourage beneficial insects into the garden and feed the bees.
+The garden currently has one hive which provides some honey and increases pollination.

 What else is cool in Ashwood Community Garden?

-The garden produces a lot of food and is becoming a repository for some unusual fruit trees and vegetables as well as the everyday produce but a key function of our community garden is to involve members of the community and bring them to a space where they can learn to grow their own nutritious food in a sustainable way.
+The garden produces a lot of food and is becoming a repository for some unusual fruit trees and vegetables as well as the everyday produce.
+Yet, a key function of the community garden is the following: to involve members of the community and bring them to a space where they can learn to grow their own nutritious food in a sustainable way.

-As bees4life volunteered at this beautiful garden we can tell for sure that it is a great sustainable place with lots of lovely people.
+As Jessika Graf from Bees4life volunteered at this beautiful garden we can tell for sure that it is a great sustainable place with lots of lovely people.